-Indigenous Response to Climate Change
+Indigenous Response to Environmental and Climate Issues

 Wisdom of the Elders Radio is producing it’s next series of American Indian public radio programs.
 Employing a higher level of multimedia journalism – high definition audio and video, science journalism, and new media web content – release is anticipated to be in 2014.
 We are accepting input regarding scientific and cultural content from tribes, tribal colleges, science universities and federal agencies.

 Native people are the first and most severely impacted by a shifting climate and degrading ecosystems.
 This impact is compounded by the fact that many Indigenous communities have few economic resources to mitigate the harmful effects of a changing climate.
 Indigenous communities from around the world are demonstrating resilience and resourcefulness combining both contemporary and traditional ecological knowledge to preserve threatened ways of life.

 These are some of the challenges facing Native peoples that will be featured in the radio series: